zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-feature-flags-developer.md

 }" />
  ```

 * The asterisk specifies the default case.
-Requests to the extension will enable those features, regardless of the domain.
+The feature flag will be set to the specified value for all requests to the extension, regardless of the domain.

 * Feature flags that are associated with the domain name in an environment, i.e. the domain name of the incoming extension requests, will take precedence over the feature flags that are in the default case.

 </details>
 <details>
-<summary>Ajax</summary>
+<summary>Reading feature flags in the context of an AJAX call in C#</summary>

 *  Using the RequestFlags dictionary